nyu-devops/lab-flask-rest/README.md

 vagrant up --provider docker
 ```

 This will use a Docker container instead of a Virtual Machine (VM).
+Of course Intel Macs and Windows PCs can use this as well.
+Just install the appropreate Docker Desktopo build.

 ## Alternate install using VSCode and Docker